-On 2011’s holiday to-do-list, I don’t see any opportunities for glue, glitter, yarn or sequins.
-This needs to change!
-Messy creative fun needs to come back to my holiday.
-Watch out, dear friends, there could be a salt-dough angel or a popsicle-stick jewelry box heading your way!
+On 2011’s holiday to-do-list, I didn’t see any opportunities for glue, glitter, yarn or sequins.
+This needed to change!
+Messy creative fun needed to come back to my holidays.
+Watch out, dear friends, there could be a salt-dough angel or a popsicle-stick jewelry box heading your way for future holidays!

 Whatever holiday tradition you hold dear as the year ends and a new journey begins, may you have some messy, glittery fun.
-Warmest wishes for 2012.
+Warmest wishes each new year.